-An undergraduate student in the humanities produces research in the form of original essays: term papers on any relevant topic.
-Normally, these essays are graded and then locked up, never to be seen again.
-I've collected some of mine here.
+An advanced student in the humanities produces research in the form of original essays: term papers on any relevant topic.
+I’ve collected some of mine.

 I studied literature in 2002–2003.
 My two essays from that period were not particularly ambitious, nor written in English.
 I put more work into film studies a few years later, and that’s what I’m offering here.